viktor-platform/document-searcher/README.md

 - Completion model.
 For example: gpt-3.5-turbo or gpt-4-turbo
 - Embeddings model.
 For example: ada-2

-Make sure the names of the models in your AzureAI environment resemble the names in the config.py file.
+Make sure the names of the models in your AzureAI environment resemble the names in the config.py file, referred to as COMPLETIONS_MODEL and EMBEDDINGS_MODEL.

-Once the app is published, you can set the ENDPOINT and API_KEY as environment variable.
+Once the app is created, **three environment variables** need to be set: ENDPOINT, API_KEY and API_VERSION.
 Please refer to our [documentation](https://docs.viktor.ai/docs/create-apps/development-tools-and-tips/environment-variables/) for how to set up the environment variables in the app.

 # Questions